 However, an intermediate apprenticeship can be a stepping stone to a higher qualification.
 If the specific subject you are interested in isn’t covered, check the entry requirements of other apprenticeships and courses to see what the best next step is.

-- Click the following link to find https://allaboutapprenticeships.co.uk/jobs/out all about apprenticeships
+Click on the following links to find about apprenticeships

 - Apprenticeship helpline: